-On summer's day in 1886, two prospectors discovered gold on a Transvaal farm called Langlaagte.
+On a summer's day in 1886, two prospectors discovered gold on a Transvaal farm called Langlaagte.
 Gold was not new to the Transvaal.
-African had mined gold hundreds of years earlier.
+Africans had mined gold hundreds of years earlier.
 More recently, gold had been found in the eastern Transvaal.
 In most cases this gold ran out , forcing small mining towns to close down.
-The gold found at langlaagte was different.
+The gold found at Langlaagte was different.
 The gold discovered there ran for miles and miles underground, 'an endless treasure of gold'.

 The Richest Gold-Mining Area in the World.